See You Later in Italian: 12+ Ways to Say Goodbye in Italian

 The classic formal goodbye is "arrivederci" (ah-ree-veh-DEHR-chee), which literally means "until we see each other again."
 This works in pretty much any situation where you want to be polite.
 You'll hear this in shops, restaurants, business meetings, and any context where "ci vediamo" would feel too casual.

 For even more formal situations, "arrivederLa" (ah-ree-veh-dehr-LAH) exists, using the formal "La" instead of "ci."
-This is super formal and you'd use it with people in positions of authority or when you really want to show maximum respect.
+This is super formal, and you'd use it with people in positions of authority or when you really want to show maximum respect.

 Another formal option is "ci sentiamo" (chee sen-tee-AH-moh), which means "we'll be in touch" or literally "we'll hear each other."
 This phrase implies you'll communicate again, maybe by phone or message, rather than necessarily seeing each other in person.
 It works well in professional contexts when wrapping up a conversation.

-Slang and casual expressions
+Slang phrases and casual expressions

 If you want to sound really natural with Italian friends, there are some casual expressions that go beyond the standard phrases.